What Is an Entry Condition Report? Guide for Australian Rentals

 Inclusions and fixtures

 List every inclusion — appliances, window coverings, light fittings, keys, remotes, and any furniture.
-Note the condition and working status of each.
+Note the condition and working status of each item.

 Tenant obligations